Most probable path of an active Brownian particle: Demonstrations of the most probable path

-The solutions to the extremum conditions, Eqs.~(\ref{MPPE-x})-(\ref{MPPE-th}), are, at least, the local minimum paths.
-By directly comparing the estimated value of the OM integral shown in the caption of Fig.~\ref{Fig:soll} and \ref{Fig:sol}, we conclude that the nontrivial path, sol:U, is the most probable path with noticeably small OM integral, $\hat O=2O/(k_\mathrm BT\,\mathrm{Pe})\approx 3$, demonstrating the applicability of the current method with the OM integral and its variation principle.
-Other sol:I, S, and $\ell$ have similar values of $\hat O\approx 4$, which are larger than those for sol:U. This result may be physically interpreted by considering the relatively long final time, $t_\mathrm f/\tau=12$, to arrive at the position $\bar x_\mathrm f=3$.
-Because the ABP can reach the same final position in $t/\tau=3$ if there is no noise in the system, the ABP must waste time by taking a detour.
+The solutions to the extremum conditions, Eqs.~(\ref{MPPE-x})--(\ref{MPPE-th}), are, at least, the local minimum paths.
+Therefore, by directly comparing the estimated values of the OM integral in Figs.~\ref{Fig:soll} and \ref{Fig:sol}, we deduced that the nontrivial path, sol:U, is the globally most probable path with a noticeably small OM integral, $\hat O=2O/(k_\mathrm BT\,\mathrm{Pe})\approx 3$, demonstrating the applicability of the current method with the OM integral and its variation principle.
+Accordingly, sol:I, S, and $\ell$ possessed similar values of $\hat O\approx 4$, which are larger than those for sol:U. This result may be physically interpreted by considering the relatively long final time, $t_\mathrm f/\tau=12$, to attain the position $\bar x_\mathrm f=3$.
+The ABP can attain the same final position in $t/\tau=3$ when there is no noise in the system; hence, it must delay by taking a detour.
 We also confirmed that using simulated annealing~\cite{Kirkpatrick83,LandauBookk} for Eq.~(\ref{OMint}) makes the U-shaped path the globally most probable path.